filebrowser/docs/cli/filebrowser-config-init.md

 ---
-description: Updates the configuration
+description: Initialize a new database
 ---

-# filebrowser config set
+# filebrowser config init

 ## Synopsis

-Updates the configuration.
-Set the flags for the options you want to change.
+Initialize a new database to use with File Browser.
+All of this options can be changed in the future with the command "filebrowser config set".
+The user related flags apply to the defaults when creating new users and you don't override the options.

 ```
-filebrowser config set [flags]
+filebrowser config init [flags]
 ```

 ## Options